ad-freiburg/ad-blog/content/post/project-qlever-text-scoring/index.md

 # Conclusion

 While the old version of [QLever](https://qlever.cs.uni-freiburg.de/) computed scores internally they were never shown thus useless for the user.
 Making them visible was an easy way to give the user more information in the search results.
-The explicit scores from the `wordsfile.tsv` are in general rather useless since they don't provide a good scoring metric to sort results after but the benefit of them is a low computational cost.
-The addition of [TF-IDF](#inverse-document-frequency-idf) and [BM25](#best-match-25-bm25) scores fixes the problem of a qualitative scoring metric and therefore improves the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) but have the problem of larger computational cost.
-To make scores in general more accessible the [Text Search Service](#text-search-service-explained) provides a form of customization to the user.
+The explicit scores from the `wordsfile.tsv` are in general less useful compared to [TF-IDF](#inverse-document-frequency-idf) or  [BM25](#best-match-25-bm25) since they don't provide a good scoring metric to sort results after but the benefit of them is a low computational cost.
+The addition of [TF-IDF](#inverse-document-frequency-idf) and [BM25](#best-match-25-bm25) scores fixes the problem of a qualitative scoring metric and therefore improves the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) but both metrics have the problem of a larger computational cost.
+To make scores in general more accessible the [text search service](#text-search-service-explained) provides a form of customization to the user.
 It also makes the sorting of scores easier since no knowledge about the internal creation of variables is needed.
-These features together with the internal code refactoring were steps to modernize the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) and help in keeping it a good choice for a [SPARQL](https://www.w3.org/TR/sparql11-query/)+Text search engine.
+These features together with the internal code refactoring were steps to modernize the text search side of [QLever](https://qlever.cs.uni-freiburg.de/) and help in keeping [QLever](https://qlever.cs.uni-freiburg.de/) a good choice for a [SPARQL](https://www.w3.org/TR/sparql11-query/)+Text search engine.